Legalities of Office Pools - Is It Legal Or Could One Be Arrested?

 Interesting thing though, what's the legality of it?
 Well it may surprise many people to realize what they consider to be a little bit of harmless fun, actually contravenes the law.

 The fact is that most office pools are illegal.
 According to FBI estimates $2.5 Billion is illegally wagered each year, just on March Madness.
-This is even more than is gambled on the Super Bowl according to the folks at the NCAA.
+This is even more than Super Bowl betting according to the folks at the NCAA.

 Essentially nobody wants to be seen as the bad guy pursuing violators who at the end of the day are just having a little bit of harmless fun.
 There are many such 'perpetrators' deeply entrenched in this 'covert' operation and have been doing so for a number of years!